aaditya-desai1/Hackathon/README.md

 ### Deploying to Vercel

-For the application to work correctly on Vercel, make sure to set the following environment variables in your Vercel project:
+For the application to work correctly on Vercel, make sure to set the following environment variables in your Vercel project settings or use the Vercel CLI:

 - `MONGODB_URI`: Your MongoDB connection string
 - `JWT_SECRET`: A secure string for JWT token generation
 - `GOOGLE_CLIENT_ID`: Your Google OAuth client ID
 - `GOOGLE_CLIENT_SECRET`: Your Google OAuth client secret

-You can add these as environment variables in the Vercel project settings or use the Vercel CLI:
+## Deployment

+### Frontend Deployment (Vercel)

+The frontend is deployed on Vercel.
+When deploying to Vercel, only the frontend will be built and deployed.
+The backend should be deployed separately on Render.

+### Backend Deployment (Render)

+The backend is deployed on Render.
+Detailed deployment instructions are available in the `RENDER_DEPLOYMENT.md` file.

+#### Environment Setup

+- **Frontend**: Set the `REACT_APP_API_URL` environment variable in Vercel to point to your Render backend.
+- **Backend**: Set all required environment variables in Render as outlined in the `RENDER_DEPLOYMENT.md` file.